This post may contain affiliate links. See our affiliate disclosure for more.

-In short, urgency (real urgency, not the fabricated, fake kind) forces your customers to act now or miss out on the offer forever.
+In short, a sense of urgency (real urgency, not the fabricated, fake kind) forces your customers to act now for a limited time or miss out on the offer forever.
 Scarcity helps your customers understand that your discount isn’t unlimited and, if they want it, they need to be among the first to take action.

 To learn more about urgency and scarcity in copywriting, you can start here.

 It may sound out-of-context for your business, but using a coupon code can actually be benefical for your special offer.

 As with e-commerce, we are all accustomed to using coupon codes — don’t you love applying it to the cart and seeing your instant discount?